christophersinclair/coursera-intro-embedded-systems/README.md

 Peer-graded Assignment: Week 1 Application Assignment

 A program that can analyze an array of unsigned char data items and report analytics on the maximum, minimum, mean, and median of the data set.
-In addition, it will need reorder this data set from large to small.
+In addition, it will reorder this data set from large to small.